MHassaanButt/mhassaanbutt.github.io/CONTRIBUTING.md

 git pull upstream master
 ```

-- Comment on any existing [issue(s)](https://github.com/smaranjitghose/awesome-portfolio-websites/issues) raised by **project maintainers**.
-Otherwise raise a [new issue](https://github.com/smaranjitghose/awesome-portfolio-websites/issues/new).
+- Comment on any existing [issue(s)](https://github.com/mhassaanbutt/awesome-portfolio-websites/issues) raised by **project maintainers**.
+Otherwise raise a [new issue](https://github.com/mhassaanbutt/awesome-portfolio-websites/issues/new).

-> ### Guidelines for raising a new issue:
+> ### Guidelines for raising a new issue
 >
 > - Each issue should have an appropriate and short title like "Bug in Experience Page"
 >
 > - Whenever a participant raises an issue, by default it would be assigned to that participant due to obvious reasons.
 >
 > - Be specific about your intended changes/suggestions
 >